songfj/purephp/README.md

 **A mini RESTFul framework for PHP 5.3.7+**

-    Originally PurePHP was thought for PHP 5.2 support in mind __always__, but everyday the 5.3 adoption becomes faster, so I am discontinuing the PHP 5.2 support.
+    Originally PurePHP was thought for PHP 5.2 support in mind ALWAYS, but everyday the 5.3 adoption becomes faster, so I am discontinuing the PHP 5.2 support.
-    If you are still interested there is a (unmaintained) php5.2 branch.
+    If you are still interested there is a (unmaintained) php5.2 branch or download the v1.0.0 release.

 PurePHP is very suitable for small projects that doesn't require all the features that other frameworks (like Laravel) have.
 A very small core and few dependencies